varnishcache/varnish-cache/doc/sphinx/reference/vcl.rst

 Durations
 ~~~~~~~~~

-Durations are defined by a number followed by an unit.
+Durations are defined by a number followed by a unit.
 The number can
 include a fractional part, e.g. 1.5s.
 The supported units are:

   ms